 - Increase this discount to ten percent for certain WordPress user roles, for example "Gold Members"

-- Discount a product if the customer adds another product from the same category
+- Discount a product when your customers add another product from the same category.

 - Add a special discount for a certain number of products from the same category

 These actions can also be partly linked to each other.
 An example: "Discount for Category A if Gold Members purchase X number of Category B products".
 Used correctly, the Dynamic Pricing extension is a powerful marketing tool.

 Observe competition law

 In some countries, only some of these discounts are allowed while others may be subject to competition law.
 Please check this before you choose a plugin like Dynamic Pricing.

 The sale of individualized goods is on the rise.
 It doesn't matter if it's shoes in your favorite colors, muesli you put together yourself or jewelry with engraving.
 With the Product Add-ons extension from WooCommerce , you have the option of having your customers customize product data before they click on the "Buy" button.